-The EES is to describe the urban design approach to the project in sufficient detail to enable assessment of the project's likely potential environmental effects, especially in regard to visual, amenity, social, land use and transport assessments.
-The urban design approach should explain how the function and character of the evolving urban environment, including built form and public realm within the immediate and broader context of the project, will be protected and enhanced.
-The EES should describe the following aspects of the project, to the extent relevant and practicable:
+The EES is to describe the urban design approach to the project that will be adopted to guide the design of the project and inform relevant impact assessments, especially in regard to visual, amenity, social, land use and transport assessments.
+The urban design approach should explain how the function and character of the evolving urban environment, including built form, landscape and public realm within the immediate and broader context of the project, will be protected and enhanced.
+The EES should describe the approach that the project will adopt for the following aspects of the project, to the extent relevant and practicable:

-- the character of the existing and evolving urban environment; - the urban design features of the project's components; - the form, function, amenity, experience, appearance and aesthetics of the project for nearby residents, road users and the community in the public realm; and - consistency with built-form frameworks or urban plans.
+- the character of the existing and evolving urban environment; - the urban design features of the project's components; and - the preferred form, function, amenity, experience, appearance and aesthetics of the project's design.